-Planning for the Future: Protect Yourself from Identity Theft & Other Scams entered the English language as early as 1964.
-By the mid-twentieth century, people in developed nations had sizable "paper trails" of financial, medical, and government records, and the crime of identity theft began to emerge.
-Today, with the spread of electronic business and the Internet, it has become easier and more convenient than ever to take care of the details of life at any time and on the fly.
-But there is a corresponding greater risk, too, that someone might intercept our personal details for harmful ends.
+Planning for the Future: Protect Yourself from Identity Theft & Other Scams term actually entered the English language as early as 1964.
+By the midtwentieth century, people in developed nations had sizable "paper trails" of financial, medical, and government records, and the crime of identity theft began to emerge.